 Specify additional attributes for the subnet including enabling DHCP, specifying the DNS Name Servers for your region and optionally defining an allocation pool:

 Click on the router name in the router list:

 Select the “Interfaces” tab and click “+Add Interface”:

 Select the correct subnet:

 You should now have a network topology this looks like this:

-You can either import an existing public key or have OpenStack create a key for you, we document how to import an existing key here.
+You can either import an existing public key or have OpenStack create a keypair for you, we document how to import the public key from an existing keypair here.

 Select “Import Key Pair”: